nickmmark/veri-cleanse/README.md

     * [Biovigil](https://www.biovigil.com/) - *Infrared (IR) sensors* on badges detects proximity to soap dispensers
     * [HyGreen](https://www.infectioncontroltoday.com/hand-hygiene/hygreen-system-ensures-healthcare-workers-wash-their-hands) - *smell sensors* detect the presence of alcohols to confirm that hands have been washed

-# Early Stage Proof of Concept Work can be broken into stages
+# Early Stage Proof of Concepts
+The initial work can be broken into discreet stages; each of these POCs includes seperate documentation
 1. NFC equipped soap dispenser - a user activates the device using an RFID tag
 2. Soap dispenser that can upload data to the cloud - an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) that can detect soap dispenser activation an upload a data packet
 3. Bluetooth beacon that can detect proximity between a user and a soap dispenser
 4. Wearable able to communicate over NFC
 5. A virtual machine server that can accept messages and display basic statistics about use

+# Versioning/To-Do

+# References/See also